jinbinhu/CAPS-NS2/readme.md

 # Description:

 These are simple implementations of CAPS and CAPS-dark on ns-2.35.
-We have tested CAPS and CAPS-dark in the ubuntu 16.04 with Linux kernel 4.8.0-36-generic or 4.13.0-41-generic.
+We have tested CAPS and CAPS-dark in the ubuntu 16.04.1 with Linux kernel 4.8.0-36-generic and 4.13.0-41-generic.

 # Usage: